-- Early payment discounts:
+3. Early payment discounts

 Many vendors will provide a discount if an invoice is paid in 10-15 days.
 With traditional workflows, organizations struggle to process invoices in a timely manner, and thus will miss out on prepayment incentives.
-An intelligent and automated system enables organizations to stay ahead of deadlines in order capitalize on discounts and promote better supplier relations.
+An intelligent and automated system enables organizations to stay ahead of deadlines in order to capitalize on discounts and promote better supplier relations.

-Time to revisit AP automation solutions
+Time to revisit Accounts Payable automation solutions

 After decades of being laden with manual processes and obtuse software, Accounts Payable is poised to reap the benefits of integrated document and data automation.
-By employing advanced yet intuitive technology, businesses can streamline the core of their invoicing operation, document processing.
+By employing advanced yet intuitive technology, businesses can streamline the core of their invoicing operation: document processing.
 The result is leaner, faster organizations that optimize their own human capital and develop mutual efficiencies with vendor partners.